paulbauriegel/paulbauriegel.github.io/content/posts/spatial_reasoning_gemini/index.md

 {{</figurerow >}}

-I thought maybe the stones were too small, but patch-based (SAHI) inference didn’t help either.
+I thought maybe the stones were too small to create proper bounding boxes, but patch-based (SAHI) inference didn’t help either.
-In fact, Gemini started hallucinating.
+In fact, Gemini started hallucinating more.
 Detecting even more stones where there were none, which is a bigger issue than missing a few.

 At this point, I realized that for my needs, Geminis spatial reasoning isn’t good enough.
 The only real solution would be to fine-tune an object detection model for the specific class “stone”.